-Retired Military Officers Support Trump’s Efforts to Quell Lawlessness
+Retired Military Officers Support Trump’s Actions Against Riots

-Forty six retired flag-rank officers in the United States military have signed an open letter that was published on Wednesday in the Washington Times expressing support for “President Trump’s authority to stop the ongoing rioting and lawlessness in America’s cities.”
+Forty-six retired flag-rank officers in the United States military have signed an open letter that was published on Wednesday in the Washington Times expressing support for “President Trump’s authority to stop the ongoing rioting and lawlessness in America’s cities.”

 The signatories include 42 Army officers, four Air Force officers, and one retired Navy officer, according the Family Research Council.
 Family Research Council Executive Vice President Lt.
 Gen. (Ret.)
-William G. Boykin is one of the signatories.
+William G. Boykin (pictured, left) is one of the signatories.

 The letter comes as debate heats up across the country about how to quell violent protests and an ongoing crime wave that has swept the country following the death of George Floyd, a black man who died while in custody of the Minneapolis police in May.